polarfire-soc/polarfire-soc-documentation/bare-metal-embedded-software/bare-metal-driver-user-guides/soft-ip-driver-user-guides/miv-rv32-hal/miv-rv32-hal-user-guide.md

 <div id="Functions$MRV_read_mtvec_base$description" data-type="text">

-The MRV_read_mtvec_base() function sets the mtvec base value, which is the addr used when an interrupt/trap occurs in the mtvec register, [31:2] is the BASE address, which is used to point to the location of the trap_entry for both Vectored and Direct Interrupt modes, depending on the MODE [1:0] value of the mtvec register.
-The BASE addr must be aligned on a 4B boundary.
+The MRV_read_mtvec_base() function reads the mtvec base value, which is the addr used when an interrupt/trap occurs.
+In the mtvec register, [31:2] is the BASE address.
+NOTE: The BASE address must be aligned on a 4B boundary.

 </div>